tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

   sprites in the CU Amiga demo.
 - The hard disk installer is included.
 This suggests a date of no earlier than 2 March 1994, which is when the HD installer was added in the final release.
+  The installer adds files by folder and wildcard, so the addition of files later in the game would not have necessitated changes to the installer.
+Given magazine deadlines, the review build would have been made in March 1994, about two months before the finished v1.886 release.
 - It is English-only.
   [A review](https://www.abandonware-magazines.org/affiche_mag.php?mag=30&num=599&album=oui)
   in French magazine Joystick issue 49 (May 1994) shows only English-language screenshots (as do other French magazines' May 1994 reviews of K240), but promises that the final release will have a French translation.
 - The victory screen background uses the intel screen background as a placeholder, as seen in The One issue 68.
+Since MGL image file sizes have to be defined in the executable, this means the review build executable has to be different to the final build.
 - The intro disk appears to be included.
 Voice lines are in the game, according to the Joystick review.
 This suggests the review copy included all three disks.